cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 * Modify `abs_value()` so that the keyword `else` is used.
 Does this make the code any more obvious in intent?
 Do you get a warning about there being no `return` keyword outside of the `if`-`else` clauses?
 What happens if you add a third `return` statement just before the function's closing brace?

-* Rearrange the order of the definitions (all beginnning with `int`).
+* Rearrange the order of the variable and/or function definitions (all beginning with `int`).
 What errors do you get?

 ## Parameters by value